rashstarfish/live2d-demo-mingw64/README.md

 ## INTRO
 I am using vscode+cmake instead of MSVC.
-I just copyed the Cubism's official demo [CubismNativeSamples](https://github.com/Live2D/CubismNativeSamples) and write `CMakeLists.txt` to run it in a `cmake` + `mingw64` environment.
+I have just copied the Cubism's official demo [CubismNativeSamples](https://github.com/Live2D/CubismNativeSamples) and wrote the `CMakeLists.txt` to run it in a `cmake` + `mingw64` environment.

 ## Development Environment